cenviity/100-exercises-to-learn-rust/book/src/05_ticket_v2/04_if_let.md

             assigned_to
         } else {
             panic!(
-                "Only `In-Progress` tickets can be assigned to someone" );
+                "Only `InProgress` tickets can be assigned to someone" );
         }
     }